Write as if you are telling a story

 - When you submit a definition or an article, we recommend that you also submit images to be used with them.
 If you want to use images in the text, submit the images first.
 Refer to the "Images" section below for guidelines.

-- Plagiarism is strictly forbidden.
-Plagiarized content is automatically rejected, and plagiarizing authors are not allowed to resubmit.
+- Plagiarism and AI-assisted writing is strictly forbidden.
+Such content is automatically rejected, and plagiarizing authors are not allowed to resubmit.

 - All content must be in English; non-English quotations must be translated.

 - Check your spelling and grammar!
-We recommend Grammarly, which is free to use and it works directly on the AHE website.
+We recommend Grammarly, which is free to use and works directly on the WHE website.

 - Use either British or American English (whichever you're most comfortable with), but be consistent.